EdgarSantos-Fernandez/id_basketball/README.md

 # Installation:

-Please, download the files from the folder Code and source both files from R:
+Please, download the files from the folder Code and source the files from R:

 ```
 Rcpp::sourceCpp("Hidalgo_Code.cpp")
 source("Helpers_Code.R")
+source('plot functions.R')
 ```
 <!--
 ```